raintank/bad-http-server/README.md

 http://localhost:8888/custom/KEY/X
 ```

-The first two forms are similar to above, but with a default ratio of 0.
+The first two forms are similar to /reply/ above, but with a default ratio of 0.
 KEY must not contain slashes.
-The third form updates the ratio. for example:
+The third form updates the ratio.
+0 <= X <= 100.
+for example:

 ```
 http://localhost:8888/custom/test-on-the-fly